LukasKaufmannRelaxdays/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

 ## What does this actually do?

-Since you're granting this script/app full control over two calendars, I thought important to include a bit about what it actually does.
+Since you're granting this script/app full control over two calendars, I thought it important to include a bit about what it actually does.

 The entire script operates in three parts: 1) Get all events for all calendars for all days in the